Student Code of Conduct - Title IX Procedure

 - A third party or University employee may submit a complaint on behalf of, or in lieu of, a student.

-- The complaint must include information on the alleged act(s) of misconduct in sufficient detail to enable the Title IX Coordinator to make a determination if sufficient information exists to conduct an inquiry into the alleged Student Code of Conduct violations.
+- The complaint must include information on the alleged act(s) of misconduct in sufficient detail to enable the Title IX Coordinator to make a determination if sufficient information exists to conduct an inquiry.

-- If it is determined that there are no Title IX related conduct violations the Title IX Coordinator shall refer other alleged conduct violations to appropriate university offices.
-To determine if there is sufficient basis to believe that a violation of the Student Code of Conduct may have occurred, the Title IX Coordinator may conduct interviews or obtain additional information.
+- To determine if there is sufficient basis to believe that a violation of the Student Code of Conduct may have occurred, the Title IX Coordinator may conduct interviews or obtain additional information.

 - Interim measures may be taken by the University during the inquiry process.
-This may include, but not limited to: student, organization and club contact directives, residential accommodations and academic modifications.
+These may include, but are not limited to: student, organization and club no contact directives, residential accommodations and academic modifications.

-- If the inquiry results in sufficient information to support the complaint, the Title IX Coordinator shall send a written notice to the student and/or student organization and club.
-The written notice will include the basis of the complaint, the behavior the allegedly violates the Student Code of Conduct, and will inform the student and/or student organization and club of a pending investigation.
+- If the inquiry results in sufficient information to support the complaint, the Title IX Coordinator shall send a written notice to the student, student organization or club.
+The written notice will include the basis of the complaint, the behavior that allegedly violates the Student Code of Conduct, and will inform the student, student organization or club of a pending investigation.

 - The Respondent will be provided an opportunity to respond to the complaint, present relevant information, and may be provided with additional information regarding the complaint during the investigative process.
 The Complainant and witnesses may also be interviewed.

 - Students must meet with the Title IX Investigator if requested, but may choose not to provide information or otherwise participate in the investigation process.
-Decisions will be made based on available information, and a student’s decision not to participate will not delay or deter the investigation from completion.
+Decisions will be made based on available information, and a student’s decision not to participate will not delay or deter the investigation.

-- Students who participate in the investigative process will have four days to review the transcript of their interview once notified.
+- Students who participate in the investigative process will have four days to review the transcript of their interview.

 - Complainants and Respondents will periodically be provided information on the progress of the investigation.

-- When an investigation has been completed, the Investigator will submit it to a Decision-maker assigned by the Title IX Coordinator.
+- The Investigator will submit the completed investigative file to a Decision-maker assigned by the Title IX Coordinator.

-- Title IX decisions and information on the appeal process will be communicated in writing to the Respondent and Complainant.
+- Title IX decisions, including any educational sanctions assigned for a finding of “responsible” will be communicated in writing to the Respondent and Complainant.

-- The Complainant and Respondent will have four days to appeal a Title IX decision as outlined in the Appeals section of the Student Code of Conduct.
+- The Complainant and Respondent will have four days to appeal the Title IX decision as detailed in the Appeals section of the Student Code of Conduct.